Welcome to the Deep Learning for Precision Health Lab

 May 2022

-Dr. Montillo gives invited talk on MEG artifact detection via spatiotemporal deep learning to ASNR conference.
+Dr. Montillo gives an invited talk on MEG artifact suppression via spatiotemporal deep learning at the ASNR conference.

-Krishna's paper on brain segmentation via deep learning accepted into this year's OHBM conference.
+Krishna's paper on brain segmentation via deep learning is accepted into this year's OHBM conference.

 Dr. Montillo teaches module 2 (Object Oriented Programming) in the Bioinformatics Software Engineering course